 Big Cat 411: All About The Cheetah

-Out of all the beautiful big cats of the world, the cheetah stands out.
+Out of all the beautiful big cats in the world, the cheetah stands out.
 Not only is this African native built for speed, but cheetahs are born with several characteristics that make them ideal predators.
-They're smaller than lions and tigers, but cheetahs should not be underestimated.
-You'll have to travel to the open grasslands of Africa or the Middle east to see a truly wild cheetah in person, but that shouldn't stop you from learning all there is to know about these spotted speedsters.
+They’re smaller than lions and tigers, but cheetahs should not be underestimated.
+You’ll have to travel to the open grasslands of Africa or the Middle East to see a truly wild cheetah in person, but that shouldn’t stop you from learning all there is to know about these spotted speedsters.
 Keep reading to learn interesting cheetah facts worth sharing with friends and family.

-1. They're the fastest land animal.
+1. They’re the fastest land animals.

-Most people don't need to be told that cheetahs are fast.
+Most people don’t need to be told that cheetahs are fast.
 But just how fast are they?
 As the fastest land animal in the entire world, the average cheetah can run up to 70 miles per hour.
-Even more impressive, they can reach that speed in only three seconds. cheetah facts Their incredible speed is thanks to their long legs, enlarged heart that pumps oxygen and blood throughout the body, and their large lungs.
-The cheetah's spine is also unusually flexible and acts like a spring to help propel the legs forward and backward.
+Even more impressive, they can reach that speed in only three seconds. cheetah facts Their incredible speed is thanks to their long legs, an enlarged heart that pumps oxygen and blood throughout the body, and their large lungs.
+The cheetah’s spine is also unusually flexible and acts like a spring to help propel the legs forward and backward.

 2. They have a rudder.